Forward-UIUC-2022S/kshitij-sinha-find-papers-by-keyword/README.md

     MAG_DB=<MAG database name>
     ```

+    Here, FORWAD database is the database we populated in step 5.

-    Here, the MAG database is a database containing MAG data.
+    The MAG database is a database containing MAG data.
 The database must contain a `papers` table with the columns `PaperId`, `PaperTitle`, `CitationCount`.
 The database must also contain a `paperabstracts` table with the colunms `PaperId`, `PaperAbstract`.
 8) Create a file `servers.txt` in the root folder.
 Populate it with the IP addresses of the servers you wish to parallelize your task on.
 The `servers.txt` should use the following form:
     ```
     <Server 1 IP>